And by “yoga,” I mean life.

 Eventually, I accepted my body.
 To accept one’s body sounds like common sense but for many of us (Americans, women, people, almost everyone?) negative self-image is so pervasive in our psyches that we are unaware of it.

-I recently finished Cyndi Lee’s memoir, May I Be Happy.
+I recently read Cyndi Lee’s memoir, May I Be Happy.
 Cyndi Lee is a well-known NYC (and international) yoga teacher whose studio/brand/style is OM Yoga.
 She’s Buddhist.
-I’ve been to her studio but never taken her class.
+I’ve been to her Manhattan studio but have never taken her class.
 I took a workshop from her husband, Buddhist/musician David Nichtern, in 2004 in SF.
 He taught us the beloved metta meditation technique.

 I could barely get through the first half of the book.
 It had more to do with body image (namely Cyndi’s extremely negative self-image of her own fit, healthy body) than with yoga or Buddhist practice.